-Ricki is started on Metformin 500mg BID.
-Which of the following is true?

-- 80 mg/dL b.
-If you forget to take metformin before the meal, hold the dose

-- c.
-Metformin may cause loose stools
+- Ricki is started on Metformin 500mg BID.
+Which of the following is true? - a.
+Hold metformin if blood glucose is below 80 mg/dL - b.
+If you forget to take metformin before the meal, hold the dose - c.
+Metformin may cause loose stools - d.

-- d.
 Avoid Metformin if eGFR is less than 60